MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/pretrained_models.rst

 Included with MFA is a separate tool to generate a dictionary from a preexisting model.
 This should be used if you're aligning a dataset for which you have no pronunciation dictionary or the orthography is very transparent.
-We have pretrained models for several languages, which can be downloaded below.
-These models were generated using `Phonetisaurus`_ and the GlobalPhone dataset.
+We have pretrained models for several languages below.

+Any of the following G2P models can be downloaded with the command :code:`mfa download g2p <language_id>`.
+You can get a full list of the currently available G2P models via :code:`mfa download g2p`.
+New models contributed by users will be periodically added.
+If you would like to contribute your trained models, please contact Michael McAuliffe at michael.e.mcauliffe@gmail.com.

+These models were generated using
+`Phonetisaurus`_ and the GlobalPhone dataset.
 This means that they will only work for transcriptions which use the same alphabet.
 Current language options are listed below, with the following accuracies when trained on 90% of the data and tested on 10%: